jmoekamp/mastodon_toot_scraper/README.md

 ### Media Cache

 Images and videos from the OP's toots are downloaded and cached locally in `--media-dir`.
 Like avatars, each file is stored with a SHA-256 hash of its original URL as the filename, preserving the file extension.
 The cached files are served from the `--media-url` base URL instead of the original Mastodon CDN.
 Media is re-downloaded when `--media-max-age` days have passed.
 This ensures media remains available even if the original instance goes down or purges old media.
+Link preview card thumbnails (OpenGraph images) are also cached through the same mechanism.
 Media from non-OP toots is not cached (non-OP media is not embedded – only linked).

 ### Stale Thread Skipping